googleapis/gapic-generator-kotlin/generator/README.md

 ### Why So Many Formatters

-ktlint does not currently fix long lines so the Intellij formatter is being used for now.
-This is likely to change at some point so we are experimenting with the various options that are available.
+ktlint does not currently fix long lines so the Intellij formatter is being used for now, and it gives us options.
+Alright, perhaps we just like formatters...